Horticulture Magazine

 One important thing to note when deciding where to place new pear trees is that they flower pretty early, and so their blossom can be damaged by spring frosts.

 It is important to choose a location that is not in a frost pocket, and which is as warm and sheltered as possible – especially if you live further north.
-It can be a good idea to position a pear tree close to or against a sunny south or west-facing wall.

 You should grow a pear tree in fertile, moist but well-drained or well-drained soil or growing medium.

-Pear trees can be grown as half standard trees in gardens where space is not an issue.
+Pear trees can be grown as half-standard trees in gardens where space is not an issue.

-Where space is limited, growing pears in bush trained forms, as fans, espaliers, pyramid or cordon forms can allow pear trees to be grown even in much smaller spaces.
+Where space is limited, growing pears in bush-trained forms, as fans, espaliers, pyramid or cordon forms can allow pear trees to be grown even in much smaller spaces.

 Smaller pear trees can also be grown in containers, providing that these are of sufficient size.

-When To Plant a Pear Tree
+When To Plant

 Pear trees can be purchased in pots throughout the year, but are best planted out in spring or autumn, when the ground is not waterlogged nor too dry, and the weather is not too hot.

-However, it is cheaper, and often the best idea, to purchase and plant bare root pear trees during the dormant period, between late autumn and early spring.
+However, it is cheaper, and often the best idea, to purchase and plant bare-root pear trees during the dormant period, between late autumn and early spring.

-How To Plant a Pear Tree
+How To Plant

 Once your pear tree or trees arrive, plant out as soon as possible.
-Make sure you have prepared a suitable site for your new garden additions.

-As with other fruit trees, you should dig a planting hole as deep as the rootball and twice as wide.
 It is a good idea to incorporate some compost and perhaps some mycorrhizal fungi into the planting hole to aid establishment.

-Refill the soil then water in well.
-Add an organic mulch around the base of the tree and stake or add a protective collar if necessary.
+Refill the soil then water in well – add an organic mulch around the base of the tree and stake or add a protective collar if necessary.

 In an organic garden, it is a good idea to create a guild of beneficial companion plants around your pear tree.